Your Front Desk Is Having The Wrong Conversations.

 Broken intake shows up as:

-• Long, exhaustive phone conversations that take forever
+• Long, exhaustive phone conversations

 • Consults that feel rushed, defensive, or incomplete